Nukesor/webhook-server/README.md

 [![Paypal](https://github.com/Nukesor/images/blob/master/paypal-donate-blue.svg)](https://www.paypal.me/arnebeer/)
 [![Patreon](https://github.com/Nukesor/images/blob/master/patreon-donate-blue.svg)](https://www.patreon.com/nukesor)

 ![Webhook server example](https://github.com/Nukesor/images/blob/master/webhook-server.gif)

-This little helper serves a simple purpose: To execute commands on your server on incoming http requests.
+This little helper serves a simple purpose: Execute commands on your server on incoming http requests.
 Initially, it has been designed for continuous integration and supports Github's webhooks out of the box.

 By now, Webhook-Server also comes with a custom scheduler.
 By default, the scheduler prevents parallel deployments and unnecessary deployment executions.